Ministry-of-Silly-Scripts/codewars-js-vowelCount/NOTES.md

 - it should return 0 for input equal b ✅
 - it should return 2 for input equal ae ✅
 - it should return 2 for input equal aeb ✅
+- it should return 3 for input equal aebi ✅